PlaidCloud/website/content/en/docs/tasks/service-catalog/install-service-catalog-using-helm.md

 ## Enable RBAC

-Your Kubernetes cluster must have RBAC enabled, which requires your Tiller Pod(s) to have `cluster-admin` access.
+Your PlaidCloud cluster must have RBAC enabled, which requires your Tiller Pod(s) to have `cluster-admin` access.

 When using Minikube v0.25 or older, you must run Minikube with RBAC explicitly enabled: